 - or to attract pollinators to your yard

-there is a shrub that will look fantastic in your garden.
+There is a garden shrub that will look fantastic in your landscape.

 With such a wide variety to choose from, how do you know which one to choose?